Kainmueller-Lab/fisbe/index.md

 ## License

-*The FlyLight Instance Segmentation Dataset* is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0).
+*The FlyLight Instance Segmentation Dataset (FISBe)* is licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0).

 ![CC BY 4.0](http://mirrors.creativecommons.org/presskit/buttons/88x31/png/by.png "CC BY 4.0 license")